 3.5.
 Netting.
-In the event that Buyer and Seller are each required to pay an amount in the same Month hereunder, then such amounts with respect to each Party may be aggregated and the Parties may discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount may pay to the other Party the difference between the amounts owed.
+In the event that Buyer and Seller are each required to pay an amount, in the same currency, in the same Month hereunder, then such amounts with respect to each Party shall be aggregated and the Parties shall discharge their obligations to pay through netting, in which case the Party, if any, owing the greater aggregate amount shall pay to the other Party the difference between the amounts owed.

 ARTICLE 4.
 DEFAULTS AND REMEDIES 4.1.
 Early Termination.
 If a Triggering Event (defined in Section 4.2) occurs with respect to either Party at any time during the term of this Agreement, the other Party (the "Notifying Party") may

-upon two Business Days written notice to the first Party, which notice shall be given no later than 60 Days after the discovery of the occurrence of the Triggering Event, establish a date on which any or all Transactions selected by it and this Agreement in respect thereof will terminate ("Early Termination Date") except as provided in Section 8.4, and
+upon two Business Days written notice to the first Party, which notice shall be given no later than 60 Days after the discovery of the occurrence of the Triggering Event, establish a date on which any or all Transactions selected by it and this Agreement in respect thereof will terminate ("Early Termination Date") subject to the provisions of Section 8.4, and

-withhold any payments due in respect of such Transactions;
+, in addition to its other rights and remedies hereunder, upon written notice, elect to immediately withhold any or all payments and/or suspend any or all further deliveries or receipts of Gas due to or from Affected Party pursuant to any Transaction;